hiscaler/woocommerce-go/README.md

 wooClient := NewClient(c)
 ```

-Now you get a wooCommerce client object, If you want operate data, please refer second step.
+Now you get a wooCommerce client object, If you want to operate data, please refer second step.

 ### Step 2.
 Call special service method